day8/re-frame/docs/CodeWalkthrough.md

 are computations being performed by the query functions of Domino 4.

 Now, the two examples below are trivial.
 They just extract part of the application state and return it.
-So, there's virtually no computation.
+So, there's virtually no computation - the materialised view they produce is the same as that stored in `app-db`.
 A more interesting tree of subscriptions, and more explanation, can be found in the todomvc example.

 ### reg-sub